Si Thep Historical Park: Gallery

+Khao Khlang Nok, the largest ancient monument in Si Thep.

 Khao Khlang Nai was a Buddhist sanctuary.
 The central stupa, rectangular in shape and oriented toward the east, is characteristic of the Dvaravati architectural style, dated back around 6th–7th century CE.

-Prang Si Thep, built in Khmer architectural style in the late Dvaravati period around the 12th century.
+A meticulously carved Dvaravati-style Dharmachakra discovered at Si Thep, with Khao Khlang Nai stupa in the background.

+Sa Kaeo, a large ancient pond located to the north of the ancient city of Si Thep.

+The ruins of Prang Si Thep and an ancient stone pond within the inner city of Si Thep Historical Park.